MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgettype.md

 ## -description

-The **AcxTargetElementGetType** given an existing ACXTARGETELEMENT object returns an element type in the form of a GUID.
+The **AcxTargetElementGetType** function given an existing ACXTARGETELEMENT object returns an element type in the form of a GUID.

 ## -parameters